 - You lose eligibility for loan deferments.

-- The Department of Education reports your default to national credit rating bureaus.
+- The DOE reports your default to national credit rating bureaus.

 Remove loan default